AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 High Crash Rates

-Teens have higher crash rates than any other age group due to their lack of driving experience, according to 2020 data from the National Safety Council.
+Teens have higher crash rates than any other age group due to their lack of driving experience, according to 2022 data (the most recent available) from the National Safety Council.

 Given their high rates of crashes and fatal crashes in particular, teens have expensive auto insurance costs, which will only go up if they get into an accident.